ahoffer/osgi/05-client-lesson/README.md

 - Add the Maven bundle plugin
 - Set up the POM to build the package as a bundle `<packaging>bundle</packaging>`
 - Add a dependency on your factorization artifact
-- Add a configuration to the maven bundle plugin to make `lesson.MyServiceConsuumer` the Bundle-Activator.
+- Add a configuration to the maven bundle plugin to make `consumer.MyServiceConsuumer` the Bundle-Activator.

 ### Step 04 - Build and install the bundle